-Personalising treatment in idiopathic pulmonary fibrosisDecember 19th, 2013 in Diseases, Conditions, Syndromes /
+Personalising treatment in idiopathic pulmonary fibrosisDecember 19, 2013 in Medicine & Health / Diseases, Conditions, Syndromes

 Researchers in UCD Conway Institute have identified a potential biomarker of rapidly progressive pulmonary fibrosis and pinpointed a defective molecular function as a potential therapeutic target.

 Planning treatment for patients with idiopathic pulmonary ﬁbrosis (IPF) is difficult due to the unpredictable course the disease can take.
 Almost 15% of IPF patients die within 12 months of the initial diagnosis.